wfcommons/WfCommons/docs/source/generating_workflows.rst

-workflow instances, in which the workflow structure follows workflow composition rules defined in the workflow recipe, and tasks runtime, and input and output data sizes are generated according to distributions obtained from actual workflow execution instances (see :ref:`traces-label`).
+workflow instances, in which the workflow structure follows workflow composition rules defined in the workflow recipe, and tasks runtime, and input and output data sizes are generated according to distributions obtained from actual workflow execution instances (see :ref:`instances-label`).

-Each generated instance is a represented as a :class:`~wfcommons.common.workflow.Workflow` object (which in itself is an extension of the `NetworkX DiGraph <https://networkx.github.io/documentation/stable/reference/classes/digraph.html>`_ class).
+Each generated instance is represented as a :class:`~wfcommons.common.workflow.Workflow` object (which in itself is an extension of the `NetworkX DiGraph <https://networkx.github.io/documentation/stable/reference/classes/digraph.html>`_ class).
 The :class:`~wfcommons.common.workflow.Workflow` class provides two